deeptibhegde/AttentivePrototypeSFUDA/PointRCNN/README.md

 1. Download the pretrained models.

-2. Run inference the model for a single checkpoint
+### Run inference the model for a single checkpoint

+2. Generate predictions and calculate recall

    ```
    cd pointrcnn_attention/tools